codex-academy/Front-end-Field-Guide/intro-preso.md

 ---

-## Frameworks: Pros
+# Frameworks: Pros

-# can make complex things simpler
+^ can make complex things simpler often well maintained and well tested

 ---

-## Frameworks: Pros

-# often well maintained and well tested

----

-## Frameworks: Cons

-# add a dependency to your project

----

-## Frameworks: Cons
+# Frameworks: Cons

-# can be overkill for the problem you are trying to solve
+^ add a dependency to your project can be overkill for the problem you are trying to solve can be painful to upgrade can have a steep learning curve are solving someone else's problem, not yours

----

-## Frameworks: Cons

-# can be painful to upgrade

----

-## Frameworks: Cons

-# can have a steep learning curve

----

-## Frameworks: Cons

-# are solving someone else's problem, not yours

 ---